 - Medical bills

-In the most extreme case, victims may receive an award of punitive damages.
-Claims can be made in a civil setting, or even through the workers’ compensation system.
-The goal is to fully compensate the family for the loss while helping to prevent a similar accident in the future.
+In a few extreme cases, victims may receive an award of punitive damages.
+The goal of punitive awards is to fully compensate you and your family for the loss, while also helping to prevent a similar accident in the future.